All Episodes

 That's what I would do.

-Here is uh Kay in Greeley, Colorado.
+Here is Kay in Greeley, Colorado.

-Hi Kay, welcome to the EIB network.
+Welcome to the EIB Network.

 Hi, Rush.

-Thank you very much for I like that last bit.
+Thank you very much for, I like that last bit.

-I came out of my chair about an hour and a half into the program when you said we need he said do not trust a man.
+I came out of my chair about an hour and a half into the program when you said, we need, he said, do not trust a man.

 And yet we as the American public voted President Bush in.

-We did not we trusted him enough to vote for him, and yet you go on to say, but trust you.
+We did not, we trusted him enough to vote for him, and yet you go on to say, but trust you.

-Yeah, and I I don't do that.
+Yeah, and don't do that.

-Yes, because when I said trust me, it was designed to make you feel like you did.
+Yes, because when I said, trust me, it was designed to make you feel like you did.

-But you say it often, right?
+But you say it honestly.

-Well, no, no, I don't.
+Well, no, I don't.

-But let's you want to you're upset about Harriet Myers.
+But you're upset about Harriet Myers.

-Yeah, but that's the basic of the thing.
+That's the basic thing.

-A lot of those guys have out there called for her to withdraw or for Bush to pull her nomination.
+Look at a lot of those guys have out there called for her to withdraw or for Bush to pull her nomination.

 I've not done that.

-And I have made it plain I don't know anything about her.
+I don't know anything about her.

-She may be fine.
+She may be fined.

-This is not my my problem with this is not related to those things.
+This is not my, my problem with this is not related to those things.

-But President Bush knows her, and the American people voted for him, so we can trust him until we know something.
+But President Bush knows her, and the American people voted for him.

-Even uh Senator Lake.
+Even Senator Lincoln.

 Let's go back to the Reagan quote because it's relevant here.

-Jimmy Carter, what Reagan said in his acceptance speech at the GOP convention in the summer of 1980 was Mr. Carter said trust him.
+Jimmy Carter, what Reagan said in his acceptance speech at the GOP convention in the summer of 1980 was Mr. Carter said, trust him.

-And all Reagan's point was was this.
+And all Reagan's point was this.

-He said, Look, we we are not the kind of country we are a representative republic.
+He said, look, we are not the kind of country.

 We do not ask our people to put all their trust in one man.